Home › Compare › Emma vs. MiraLAX: Why You Should Avoid Laxatives with Polyethylene Gly

 • Seizures

 In fact, the FDA has investigated MiraLAX for its potential connection to neurotoxicity, yet it continues to be sold without warning labels.
+(API Journal)

 PEG 3350 has been shown to weaken the colon’s natural peristalsis (muscle contractions that push waste through the intestines).
 Over time, frequent use can flatten the folds of the intestinal lining, leading to bowel dysfunction, chronic constipation, and even dependency on laxatives.